Name: Eric Burke-Arevalo

 While explaining his day-to-day work, Eric reflects on life as a NQ associate working in project finance.
 Like all lawyers, much of Eric’s time is spent drafting legal documents, negotiating contracts and liaising with clients.
 However, looking more specifically at his work as a project finance lawyer, he says: “You learn very quickly in project finance.
 As an NQ, you’ll probably take the first draft of a document.
 This week I’ve been drafting a security document, which is something that lenders require whenever they’re lending money to a company to finance a project.”

-Equally, being at such an early stage of his legal career means Eric is taking each experience as a learning curve – for example “on another matter, I’m in charge of managing the condition precedent process, these are the conditions that have to be met prior to the deal closing.
+Equally, being at such an early stage of his legal career means Eric is taking each experience as a learning curve – for example “on another matter, I’m in charge of managing the condition precedent process, which are the conditions that have to be met prior to the deal closing.
 I’ll regularly be liaising with several different parties (sometimes across various jurisdictions) to make sure that we’re on track to receive those documents”.
 He reflects on this experience, recognising that you “need strong organisational skills to manage that”.

 The nature of project finance means that it’s contingent on the world around it and that’s what’s so exciting about this practice area.
 As Eric understands it, “the key issues facing my profession and practice area, I would say are threefold”, although this isn’t to say that these are the only challenges he’ll face in this area.
 He outlines how the current economic climate will inevitably affect his practice, as “banks are still lending money, but companies are naturally more reluctant to take on debt because it's more expensive than what it was previously”.